 One of the biggest worries for gardeners in the spring is the threat of fluctuating temperatures that lead to frost that can harm or even kill plants.
 Here’s what you need to know to protect tender plants from frost and seasonal freezing nighttime temperatures.

-- The Battle Against Frost
+- How To Win The Battle Against Frost

-- Preventative Measures Before Frost
+- 3 Easy Preventative Measures You Can Take Before The Frost Sets In

-The Battle Against Frost
+How To Win The Battle Against Frost

 Although there are many things to consider when gardening in the spring one of the biggest concerns for gardeners is frost.
 Plummeting nighttime temperatures that freeze the warm spring moisture in the air can cause havoc with plants and harm vulnerable seedlings or even kill them.